Inspection outcome: Standards met

 Principle 1.
 Governance

-The pharmacy generally identifies and manages the risks associated with its services.
-It largely protects people’s personal information.
-It actively seeks feedback from the public and makes changes to help improve services.
-It generally keeps its records up to date.
+The pharmacy identifies and manages the risks associated with its services to help provide them safely.
+It records and regularly reviews any mistakes that happen during the dispensing process.
+And it uses this information to help make its services safer and reduce future risk.
+The pharmacy protects people’s personal information well.
+And it regularly seeks feedback from people who use the pharmacy.
+It largely keeps its records up to date and accurate.
 And team members understand their role in protecting vulnerable people.

 Principle 2.
 Staff

 The pharmacy has enough trained team members to provide its services safely.
 They are provided with ongoing and structured training to support their learning needs and maintain their knowledge and skills.
+And they get time set aside in work to complete it.
 They can raise any concerns or make suggestions and have regular meetings.
-The team members can take professional decisions to ensure people taking medicines are safe.
-These are not affected by the pharmacy’s targets.
+Team members can take professional decisions to ensure people taking medicines are safe.
+And these are not affected by the pharmacy’s targets.

 Principle 3.
 Premises